Location Bogotá, Colombia

 Open to Canadian Citizens and Permanent Residents of Canada only

 The Fundación Escuela Taller de Bogotá (Technical School Foundation of Bogota) offers training in traditional trades such as carpentry, construction and restoration, and culinary arts through a methodology of "learning by doing" that centers on harnessing the abilities of its students, who are mostly from vulnerable communities, to be competitive and productive agents of change, as part of a larger objective to build peace in Colombia.

-You'll support the team of professionals and technical staff, who are at the heart of the organization, in the development and continuation of the vision, policies and strategies that will move current educational programs in line with new legislation on work and human development.
+You will support a team of professionals and technical staff, who are at the heart of the organization, in the development and continuation of the vision, policies, and strategies that will move current educational programs in line with new legislation on work and human development.

 As a volunteer, you will:

-- Design a vision and details of the strategic, social and academic policies in short-medium and long-term basis, supporting the development of the strategic plan for the academic area.
+- Design a vision and details of the strategic, social and academic policies in a short-medium-and long-term basis, supporting the development of the strategic plan for the academic area.

 - Propose new opportunities to mainstream entrepreneurship within each of the academic areas.

 - Help enrich the academic calendar and areas by implementing activities that include a combination of academic content, different teaching methodologies or pedagogic tools, include didactic learning and practical application.

 Essential Academic Qualifications:

-- University degree in education or pedagogy, social sciences background, preferably with a focus on education, trades or technical educational programs.
+- University degree in education or pedagogy, social sciences background, preferably with a focus on education, trades or technical education programs.